AchyuthaBharadwaj/AchyuthaBharadwaj.github.io/_posts/2018-02-02-Intro-to-ML.md

 title: "Linear, Logistic and Ridge Regression"
 date: 2018-02-02
 tags: [Machine Learning, Linear Regression, Logistic Regression, Ridge Regression]
-excerpt: "Linear Regression, Logistic Regression, Ridge Regression"
+excerpt: "Using linear, Logistic and Ridge regression to find the curve which best fits the data."
 mathjax: "true"
 ---